jactor-rises/build-matcher/README.md

 * `ToStringEditor` - provides customized toString messages of evaluated objects

 ### Releases
-* v1.0 - can be used with jdk1.4 and greater
+* v1.0 - jdk1.5 and greater
-* v1.1 - can be used with jdk1.8 and greater
+* v1.1 - jdk1.8 and greater, converted `ToStringEditor` to a functional interface to be used with lambda expression
+* v1.2 - jdk1.8 and greater, introduced `LambdaBuildMatcher` in order to use `TypeSafeBuildMatcher` as lambda expression without having to initialize a new anonymous class